cosmos/cosmos-sdk/docs/core/proto-docs.md

-<a name="cosmos.base.reflection.v1beta1.InterfaceAcceptingTypeDescriptor"></a>
+<a name="cosmos.base.reflection.v1beta1.InterfaceAcceptingMessageDescriptor"></a>

-### InterfaceAcceptingTypeDescriptor
+### InterfaceAcceptingMessageDescriptor
-InterfaceAcceptingTypeDescriptor describes a protobuf message which contains an interface represented as a google.protobuf.Any
+InterfaceAcceptingMessageDescriptor describes a protobuf message which contains an interface represented as a google.protobuf.Any